A Longitudinal Study of Child Wellbeing Assessment via Online Interactions with a Social Robot: Methods

-The experiment design for the present work was motivated by our prior investigation examining whether and how a humanoid robot can be used for the evaluation of mental wellbeing of children in a dyadic physical lab setting \cite{abbasi2022can,abbasi2023humanoid}.
-In our in-lab study, we collected data from 41 children\footnote{In order to balance out the gender of the participants, we collected data from about 13 more participants after the 28 participants mentioned in \cite{abbasi2022can}} (21 girls, 20 boys, mean age = $9.58 y.o.$, SD = $1.45 y.o.$).
+The experiment design for the present work was motivated by our prior investigation examining whether and how a humanoid robot can be used for the evaluation of mental wellbeing of children in a dyadic physical lab setting \cite{abbasi2022can,abbasi2023humanoid, abbasi2024analysing}.
+In our in-lab study, we collected data from 41 children\footnote{In order to balance out the gender of the participants, we collected data from about 13 more participants (as mentioned in \cite{abbasi2024analysing}) after the 28 participants mentioned in \cite{abbasi2022can}} (21 girls, 20 boys, mean age = $9.58 y.o.$, SD = $1.45 y.o.$).
+The participants were recruited from Cambridgeshire, United Kingdom.
 The experimental protocol consisted of the robot following a pre-scripted interaction and conducting the following five tasks sequentially: (i) Task 0: Icebreaking task; (ii) Task 1: Recall of a happy memory and a sad memory; (iii) Task 2: Short Moods and Feelings Questionnaire (SMFQ) \cite{angold1995development}; (iv) Task 3: Picture task inspired by the Child Apperception Test (CAT) \cite{bellak1949children}; and (v) Task 4: three subscales from the Revised Child Anxiety and Depression Scale (RCADS) \cite{chorpita2015revised}.
-Further details regarding the experimental setup and procedure can be found in \cite{abbasi2022can} and\cite{abbasi2023humanoid}.
+Further details regarding the experimental setup and procedure can be found in \cite{abbasi2022can},\cite{abbasi2023humanoid} and \cite{abbasi2024analysing}.

 In order to compare whether children's responses to a robot that is remotely connected via Zoom or Skype differ from the children's responses to a robot that is co-located, in the context of mental wellbeing assessment, a similar experimental protocol and tasks were adopted for the first session of this study.
-In this paper, we will refer to the study that used online interactions with the robot as the "remote study" while our previous study undertaken in the lab introduced in \cite{abbasi2022can,abbasi2023humanoid} will be referred to as the "in-lab study".
+In this paper, we will refer to the study that used online interactions with the robot as the "remote study" while our previous study undertaken in the lab introduced in \cite{abbasi2022can,abbasi2023humanoid,abbasi2024analysing} will be referred to as the "in-lab study".
+It should be noted that new participants were recruited for the remote study in order to ensure that no individual participated in both the remote study and the in-lab study.